-As one of the most popular and effective types of instructional videos, explainer videos can explain a wide variety of topics.
-Put simply, an explainer video is a short, engaging piece that explains a particular product or service.
+As one of the most popular and effective types of instructional videos, explainer videos can cover a wide variety of topics effectively.
+Put simply, an explainer video is a short, engaging piece that explains or demonstrates a particular product or service.
 Typically used to provide a visual illustration of product use or how a service might benefit you, explainer videos come in many forms.
-Animation, live-action, moving illustrations, and many more examples of explainer videos are all over the Internet.
+Motion graphics, live-action, illustrations, and many more styles of explainer videos are all over the Internet.

 2) Micro Videos

 These are short videos that provide instruction, information, or explanation about one specific topic.
 Lasting only about a minute at the most (and usually much less), micro videos convey a message in a simple yet engaging manner, appealing to an audience with short attention spans but a desire to learn about something quickly.

 Micro videos are most feasible when you want to present information on a simple topic in a few steps, such as explaining software features.
 For related topics, you can create a series of micro videos that viewers will happily watch in rapid succession.

 3) Training Videos

 Training videos are ideally suited for onboarding new employees and introducing new hires to your company culture.
 They can also teach current employees new workplace skills, such as how to use a new software application.
 In addition, training videos are frequently used to educate and inform on cybersecurity systems and processes, imperative for the modern business environment.

 Whatever style a training video is developed towards, the key is to make the information clear and concise.